-The calorie information is an estimate provided as a courtesy.
+The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

-For more information on how the three recipe levels may help with a weight management goal, refer to this post.
+For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats with yogurt post.
 Let's get cooking!

 - 1 lb. beets, washed, chopped into 1-inch (2.54 cm) pieces (454 grams)

 - 3 medium carrots, sliced lengthwise, cut into 2-3 inch (5-7.6 cm) pieces

 - ½ medium red onion, cut into thick slices